solie75/Obsidian/STUDY/English/Word/Computer_Science_Term.md

 **Bandwidth** : a measurement of the ability of an electronic communications device or system (such as a computer network) to send and receive information

 low frequency : 저주파, 30 ~ 300 kilohertZ

+**Coprocessor** : an extra processor in a computer that is designed to perform specialized tasks (such as mathematical calculations)

+**Operation** : an action that is carried out to accomplish.